jakine/ElectronicWebShop/readme.md

 Ecommerce website build in Django where user can log in and buy ittems.
 User can add an item many times, and comes back the added items will still be in the basket.
 Other than that user can remove items too.

+Using AJAX to reload the page only when the item is remmoved or added in quantity.

 Data structure.